apache/airflow/docs/apache-airflow/concepts/dags.rst

     If ``schedule_interval`` is not enough to express the DAG's schedule, see :doc:`Timetables </howto/timetable>`.

 Every time you run a DAG, you are creating a new instance of that DAG which Airflow calls a :doc:`DAG Run </dag-run>`.
-DAG Runs can run in parallel for the same DAG, and each has a defined data interval, which identifies the *logical* date and time range it is running for - not the *actual* time when it was started.
+DAG Runs can run in parallel for the same DAG, and each has a defined data interval, which identifies the period of data the tasks should operate on.

 As an example of why this is useful, consider writing a DAG that processes a daily set of experimental data.
-It's been rewritten, and you want to run it on the previous 3 months of data - no problem, since Airflow can *backfill* the DAG and run copies of it for every day in those previous 3 months, all at once.
+It's been rewritten, and you want to run it on the previous 3 months of data---no problem, since Airflow can *backfill* the DAG and run copies of it for every day in those previous 3 months, all at once.

 Those DAG Runs will all have been started on the same actual day, but each DAG run will have one data interval covering a single day in that 3 month period, and that data interval is all the tasks, operators and sensors inside the DAG look at when they run.

-In much the same way a DAG instantiates into a DAG Run every time it's run, Tasks specified inside a DAG also instantiate into :ref:`Task Instances <concepts:task-instances>` along with it.
+In much the same way a DAG instantiates into a DAG Run every time it's run, Tasks specified inside a DAG are also instantiated into :ref:`Task Instances <concepts:task-instances>` along with it.

 DAG Assignment